Harry Hotspur and the Percys 1377-1461

 1442 – Guild of Barber Surgeons

-Henry VI confirms the trading rights of the Thnemouth monks at North Shields.
-For two centuries the monks have been operating a port at North Shields much to the agravation of Newcastle further up stream.
+Henry VI confirms the trading rights of the Tynemouth monks at North Shields.
+For two centuries the monks have been operating a port at North Shields much to the aggravation of Newcastle further up stream.

-Henry VI makes a pilgrimage to the shrine of St Cuthbert .
+Henry VI makes a pilgrimage to the shrine of St Cuthbert at Durham Cathedral.

-The Bishop of Durham has given the hospital of St Edmund at Gateshead to the nuns of St Bartholmew in newcastle after their nunndery was destroyed in a fire.
-The nuns would use the site until its closure by Henry VIII.
+The Bishop of Durham has given the hospital of St Edmund at Gateshead to the nuns of St Bartholomew in Newcastle after their nunnery was destroyed in a fire.
+The nuns will use this site up until its closure by Henry VIII.

 1452 – Keelmen